Spectral Theory of Isogeny Graphs: Introduction

 Theorems \ref{thm:main1} and \ref{thm:main2}, our main results, give information about the spectrum of the adjacency matrices of these graphs.
 They rely on algebraic geometry constructions.

-The spectrum of the adjacency matrix is not a complete invariant of a graph, indeed there are graphs, sometimes called cospectral mates, which are non-isomorphic but still their adjacency matrices have the same spectrum.
-However, results from spectral graph theory gather important information about the geometry of the graph only out of the spectrum of the adjacency matrix.
-This is why our work provides a better understanding of isogeny graphs.
+The spectrum of the adjacency matrix is not a complete invariant of a graph.
+Non-isomorphic graphs whose adjacency matrices have the same spectrum are sometimes called cospectral mates.
+Spectral graph theory allows to gather important information about the geometry of the graph only out of the spectrum of the adjacency matrix, and this is why our work provides a better understanding of isogeny graphs.

 Isogeny graphs were first studied by Mestre \cite{Mestre} in the 80's.
 His goal was to study modular forms, in particular to compute eigenforms out of eigenvectors of adjacency matrices of isogeny graphs.
 This approach has been recently made very practical in \cite{Cow}.
 Our Theorems \ref{thm:modular_general}, \ref{thm:modular_special} generalize \cite[Theorem 2.1]{Mestre}, and we hope they lead to possible extensions of Mestre's ``M\'ethode des graphes'', even though an analogue for formula (1) in loc. cit. is needed.